playframework/play-generated-docs/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Submitting Streaming data

-It's also possible to stream data in the request body using [Akka Streams](https://doc.akka.io/docs/akka/2.6/stream/stream-flows-and-basics.html?language=scala).
+It's also possible to stream data in the request body using [Pekko Streams](https://pekko.apache.org/docs/pekko/1.0/stream/stream-flows-and-basics.html?language=scala).

 For example, imagine you have executed a database query that is returning a large image, and you would like to forward that data to a different endpoint for further processing.
 Ideally, if you can send the data as you receive it from the database, you will reduce latency and also avoid problems resulting from loading in memory a large set of data.
 If your database access library supports [Reactive Streams](http://www.reactive-streams.org/) (for instance, [Slick](https://scala-slick.org) does), here is an example showing how you could implement the described behavior: